FbW-E10/SPA-Lessons/6-Router/2-Route Parameters (dynamic route)/README.md

 ```

 We just created a new route called blogs.
-Let's create the blogs the page component and provide a link to this new page in the navbar and footer
+Let's create the blogs page component and provide a link to this new page in the navbar and footer

 In your components/Pages create new folder called Blogs and create Blogs.jsx `components/Pages/Blogs/Blogs.jsx`